denis-berthier/Sudoku-classif/README.md

 ### 5.2. the Mat-2000000-18c folder
 It's about a collection [c18] of 200,000 minimal puzzles with 19 clues; they are almost all all in T&E(0) or T&E(1) (only 4 in T&E(2)).
 In addition to the "standard" files, this folder contains:
-* a "PUZZLES" sub-folder: because the "puzzles.txt" file wolub be too large for GitHub, it is  split into 7 files "puzzles-a.txt" ... "puzzles-g.txt" in this sub-folder; if needed, assemble them in the same way as for the ph2012 case;
+* a "PUZZLES" sub-folder: because the "puzzles.txt" file would be too large for GitHub, it is  split into 7 files "puzzles-a.txt" ... "puzzles-g.txt" in this sub-folder; if needed, assemble them by running the "assemble.txt" Unix script from the "PUZZLES" folder;
-* the "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles;
+* a "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles;
 * a "highest-SER" sub-folder with the highest SER puzzles among the 2,000,000;
 * a "TE2-780-Blue" sub-folder with 780 18-clue puzzles due to Blue, all in T&E(2), with BxB = 1 or 2.<br>
 The latter two show that, among 18-clue puzzles, even the highest SER ones don't have BxB larger than 2.

 ### 5.3. the dob-2014078-38c folder
 It's about a collection [c38] of 2,014,078 minimal puzzles with 38 clues; they are all in T&E(1) or T&E(2).
+In addition to the "standard" files, this folder contains:
+* a "PUZZLES" sub-folder: because the "puzzles.txt" file would be too large for GitHub, it is  split into 7 files "puzzles-a.txt" ... "puzzles-g.txt" in this sub-folder; if needed, assemble them by running the "assemble.txt" Unix script from the "PUZZLES" folder;
+* a "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles.

 ### 5.4. the dob-2650-39c folder
 It's about the collection [c39] of the 2,650 currently known minimal puzzles with 39 clues; they are all in T&E(1) or T&E(2).
-This folder contains only the "standard" files.
+In addition to the "standard" files usefukl for basic statistics, this folder has two files, one for non-degenrate tridagons and one for degenerate-cyclic tridagons.
 <br><br><br>

 ## 6. License
 Strictly speaking, there is litle software in this repository.<br>
 Puzzles and puzzle collections remain the intellectual property of their creators.<br>
 Puzzle solutions and classifications are my intellectual property.<br>
-All this means that any mention of the above should be accompanied by the relevant references.<br>
+All this means that any mention of the above should be accompanied by the relevant references.
-<br><br>
+<br><br><br>

 ## 7. References<br>
 The following artciles and books can be downloaded in pdf form from ResearchGate: https://www.researchgate.net/profile/Denis-Berthier/research).
 Most of them are also present in the "Publications" folder of CSP-Rules. <br>